Contributor biographies

 Diego Cagüeñas

 Diego Cagüeñas is a Colombian anthropologist and philosopher.
-Ph.D. in Anthropology and Historical Studies.
+PhD in Anthropology and Historical Studies.
 M.A. in Philosophy and Cultural Analysis.
 Assistant Professor in Cultural and Ecological Theory at the University of Amsterdam.
 Member of the Amsterdam Institute for Cultural Analysis (ASCA).
-My research interests are political ecology, cosmologies, and perspectivism, memory studies and 20th century Latin-American intellectual history.
+My research interests are political ecology, cosmologies and perspectivism, memory studies and 20th-century Latin-American intellectual history.
 Latest publication: Cagüeñas, Diego.
 (2024).
-When Forests Run Amok: War and its Afterlives in Indigenous and Afro-Colombian Territories, Daniel Ruiz-Serna, 2023.
+When Forests Run Amok: War and Its Afterlives in Indigenous and Afro-Colombian Territories, Daniel Ruiz-Serna, 2023.
 Revista Colombiana de Antropología, 60(3), e2876.

 Dominic Boyer

-Dominic Boyer is an anthropologist, media maker and environmental researcher who directs the Social Design Lab at Rice University and co-Directs the Center for Coastal Futures and Adaptive Resilience (CFAR).
+Dominic Boyer is an anthropologist, media maker and environmental researcher who directs the Social Design Lab at Rice University and co-directs the Center for Coastal Futures and Adaptive Resilience (CFAR).
 The author of nine academic books and volumes and more than 100 articles, Boyer’s recent research has been supported by NSF, NOAA, the Berggruen Institute, and the Alexander von Humboldt Foundation.
-As a designer, together with Cymene Howe he helped create the world’s first glacier memorial, which was named a Finalist for a 2020 Beazley Design of the Year Award by the London Design Museum.
+As a designer, together with Cymene Howe, he helped create the world’s first glacier memorial, which was named a Finalist for a 2020 Beazley Design of the Year Award by the London Design Museum.
 The same project inspired The Economist to create its first-ever obituary for a non-human.
 He is a 2025 Guggenheim Fellow working on a book, Electric Futures, which explores the cultural impact of electrification ventures across the world.

 Eva la Cour

 Eva la Cour is a visual artist and postdoc at the Center for Applied Ecological Thinking (CApE) and the Department for Art and Cultural Studies, University of Copenhagen.
 Assuming an overlap between colonial histories, geopolitics, and colonial image practices, her research revolves around how Arctic locations and discourses are imagined and engaged in the context of the region as a hotspot for climate collapse in the present.
-Effects of her artistic practice have been exhibited internationally and inform her Ph.D. from HDK-Valand, Gothenburg University, SE (2022).
+Effects of her artistic practice have been exhibited internationally and informed her PhD from HDK-Valand, Gothenburg University, SE (2022).

 Fernando Racimo

 Fernando Racimo is Associate Professor at the Globe Institute, University of Copenhagen, and author of the upcoming book Science in Resistance (UC Press), on the emergence and evolution of the Scientist Rebellion movement for climate justice.
-As a member of the UCPH Degrowth network, he teaches and writes on degrowth and decolonization, with a particular focus on academia and social movements.
+As a member of the UCPH Degrowth network, he teaches and writes on degrowth and decolonisation, with a particular focus on academia and social movements.

 Finnja Bohlken